magneticio/vamp.io/content/events/webinar_5_release_strategies_you_should_know.md

 Pushing the release button these days is a nail-biting experience; you roll the dice and it's all about staying alive and not hurting your customer experience.
 There are, however, a few release strategies you can do to increase the (business) success of your release.

-Join us at this live webinar and learn the 5 release management strategies with each its pros and cons.
+Join us at this on demand webinar and learn the 5 release management strategies with each its pros and cons.

+!!
+When viewing: please fast forward to 3.35 for the appropriate start of the webinar.!!

 <!--more-->